Joseph Johnson (publisher): Early life

-Johnson was the second son of John Johnson, a Baptist yeoman who lived in Everton, Liverpool, and his wife Rebecca Turner.
+Johnson was the second son of John Johnson, a yeoman who lived in Everton, Liverpool, and his wife Rebecca Turner.
 Religious Dissent marked Johnson from the beginning of his life, as two of his mother's relatives were prominent Baptist ministers and his father was a deacon.
 Liverpool, at the time of Johnson's youth, was fast becoming a bustling urban centre and was one of the most important commercial ports in England.
 These two characteristics of his home – Dissent and commercialism – remained central elements in Johnson's character throughout his life.

 At the age of fifteen, Johnson was apprenticed to George Keith, a London bookseller who specialized in publishing religious tracts such as Reflections on the Modern but Unchristian Practice of Innoculation.
 As Gerald Tyson, Johnson's major modern biographer, explains, it was unusual for the younger son of a family living in relative obscurity to move to London and to become a bookseller.
 Scholars have speculated that Johnson was indentured to Keith because the bookseller was associated with Liverpool Baptists.
 Keith and Johnson published several works together later in their careers, which suggests that the two remained on friendly terms after Johnson started his own business.

 1760s: Beginnings in publishing

 Upon completing his apprenticeship in 1761, Johnson opened his own business, but he struggled to establish himself, moving his shop several times within one year.
 Two of his early publications were a kind of day planner: The Complete Pocket-Book; Or, Gentleman and Tradesman's Daily Journal for the Year of Our Lord, 1763 and The Ladies New and Polite Pocket Memorandum Book.
 Such pocketbooks were popular and Johnson outsold his rivals by publishing his both earlier and cheaper.
-Johnson continued to sell these profitable books until the end of the 1790s, but as a religious Dissenter, he was primarily interested in publishing books that would improve society.
-Therefore, religious texts dominated his book list, although he also published works relating to Liverpool (his home town) and medicine.
+Johnson continued to sell these profitable books until the end of the 1790s, but as a religious Dissenter, he was primarily interested in publishing religious texts, which dominated his book list.
+He also published works relating to Liverpool (his home town) and medicine.
 However, as a publisher Johnson attended to more than the selling and distributing of books, as scholar Leslie Chard explains:

 Besides the actual selling of books to the public, the bookseller saw to their publication, arrangements with printers, with advertisers, with other booksellers in the city, the provinces, and even foreign countries, in short to their distribution.
 He also sold, incongruously but typically, patent medicine.
 But what probably most occupied his time was the welfare of his authors: at the most he fed and housed them, but at the least he served as banker, postal clerk and packager, literary agent and editor, social chairman, and psychiatrist.

 As Johnson became successful and his reputation grew, other publishers began including him in congers – syndicates that spread the risk of publishing a costly or inflammatory book among several firms.